-- A. FTN Financial (formerly Coastal Securities, Inc.)
+- A. Duncan-Williams, Inc.

-- B. Duncan-Williams, Inc.
+- B. FTN Financial

 - C. Hilltop Securities

 - D. Wells Fargo Securities, LLC

 Nothing in this section relieves the District of the responsibility for monitoring the investments made by the District to determine that they are in compliance with this investment policy.